The Team

 Michelle Silvester

-Michelle qualified as a Hydrotherapist at Hawksmoor Animal Rehabilitation Centre and is ABC Nationally accredited in Hydrotherapy for small animals having completed the Introduction to hydrotherapy, Anatomy, Physiology and Clinical Conditions associated with hydrotherapy, Canine Elbow & Hip Dysplasia, Canine Cruciate & Patella Disease distance learning, Advanced Aquatic Treadmill Therapy and Water Management.
+Michelle qualified as a Hydrotherapist at Hawksmoor Animal Rehabilitation Centre in 2011 and is L3 Diploma, ABC Nationally accredited in Hydrotherapy for small animals.
+In 2021, she completed the Canine Arthritis Management – Level 1 course and is now a CAM Advocate.
 She is also trained in Canine and Feline First Aid, has a Diploma with Distinction in Animal Care (SAC DIP) and Animal Psychology.
-A member of NARP, IRVAP and BVNA.
+A member of CHA and BVNA.
+Michelle has over 35 years of business experience and her passion and drive is to ensure her centre only employs experienced, qualified para-professionals, providing a quality, professional service at affordable prices, putting the patient and customer first at all times.

 Lois Vizer